leebase/telecomdashboard/docs/refactor/SPRINT7_EVALUATION.md

 ## Exit Criteria

 Sprint 7 is successful when:
+1. ✅ Metadata pack auto-generates successfully from canonical schema
+2. ✅ Test data generator creates realistic data matching all constraints
-1. ✅ ML models can be trained, deployed, and served through APIs
+3. ✅ ML models can be trained, deployed, and served through APIs
-2. ✅ Predictive analytics provide accurate forecasts with confidence intervals
+4. ✅ Predictive analytics provide accurate forecasts with confidence intervals
-3. ✅ Anomaly detection identifies unusual patterns with <5% false positives
+5. ✅ Anomaly detection identifies unusual patterns with <5% false positives
-4. ✅ Natural language queries are processed with >90% accuracy
+6. ✅ Natural language queries are processed with >90% accuracy
-5. ✅ Automated reports generate with AI-powered insights in <30 seconds
+7. ✅ Automated reports generate with AI-powered insights in <30 seconds
-6. ✅ All AI features integrate seamlessly with the metadata runtime
+8. ✅ All features integrate seamlessly with the metadata runtime
-7. ✅ System performance impact from AI features is <10% degradation
+9. ✅ System performance impact from new features is <10% degradation

 ## Troubleshooting